julianperrott/WowClassicGrindBot/README.md

 #### Talent requirements

 If a given `Talent` must be known by the player then you can use this requirement.
 Useful to determine when the given `Talent` is learned.
+Also can specify how many points have to be spent minimium with `rank`.

-It has the format Talent:[`name`].
+It has the format Talent:[`name`]:[`rank`].
 The `name` only works with the English client name.

 e.g.
-* "Talent:Improved Corruption" - Must not know the given `talent name`
+* "Talent:Improved Corruption" - Must know the given `name`
+* "Talent:Improved Corruption:5" - Must know the given `name` and atleast with `rank`
-* "not Talent:Suppression"- Must have not know the given `spell name`
+* "not Talent:Suppression"- Must have not know the given `name`

 #### Buff / Debuff